openedx/edx-documentation/en_us/shared/exercises_tools/mathjax.rst

 To produce clear and professional-looking symbols and equations in web browser, edX uses `MathJax <https://www.mathjax.org/>`_.
-MathJax automatically formats the mathematical symbols and equations that you enter in HTML and problem components using LaTeX notation into beautiful math.
+MathJax automatically formats the mathematical symbols and equations that you enter in Text and problem components using LaTeX notation into beautiful math.

 This topic provides some pointers to get you started.
 Many resources for